Management of Second Stage of Labor | Article | GLOWM

 5

-RECOGNISING FETAL COMPROMISE DURING SECOND STAGE OF LABOR
+RECOGNIZING FETAL COMPROMISE DURING SECOND STAGE OF LABOR

-The vast majority of fetuses will be able to mount a successful compensatory response to the rapidly evolving hypoxia during second stage of labor to avoid hypoxic-ischemic brain injury.
+The vast majority of fetuses will be able to mount a successful compensatory response to the rapidly evolving hypoxia during the second stage of labor to avoid hypoxic-ischemic brain injury.
 However, depending on the individual fetal reserve, the intensity and rapidity of the hypoxic stress (i.e. induced or augmented labor), as well as the wider clinical picture (e.g. presence of meconium staining of amniotic fluid, maternal pyrexia or chorioamnionitis) some fetuses may be predisposed to intrapartum hypoxic injury during the second stage of labor.

-CONDUCT OF OPERATIVE VAGINAL BIRTHS
+OPERATIVE VAGINAL BIRTH

-It is vital to remember that the main aim of obstetric practice is to ensure a healthy and undamaged mother and her baby at the end of pregnancy and childbirth.
-Therefore, an operative vaginal birth should not be achieved “at all cost” disregarding the potential maternal and fetal trauma.
-Equally, performing an emergency cesarean section during late second stage of labor is also associated with significant maternal and perinatal morbidity and mortality due to trauma whilst dislodging a deeply engaged head.15 According to the recent “Early Notification Scheme Report” published by the NHS Resolution in 2019, failed instrumental deliveries and difficult delivery of the fetal head during cesarean section contributed to 11.5% and 18.4% of poor neonatal outcomes, respectively.16 This illustrates the importance of ensuring a safe and effective operative vaginal birth by getting the technical aspects of operative vaginal birth right, to avoid maternal and fetal complications.
+It is vital to remember that the primary aim of obstetric practice is to ensure a healthy, uninjured mother and baby at the end of pregnancy and childbirth.
+Therefore, operative vaginal birth should not be pursued at all costs, especially when it may lead to maternal or fetal trauma.
+Similarly, emergency cesarean section in the late second stage of labor is associated with significant maternal and perinatal morbidity and mortality due to the risks involved in dislodging a deeply engaged fetal head.15 According to the Early Notification Scheme Report published by NHS Resolution in 2019, failed instrumental deliveries and difficult delivery of the fetal head during cesarean section contributed to 11.5% and 18.4% of poor neonatal outcomes, respectively.16 This underscores the importance of ensuring that operative vaginal births are performed safely and competently, with attention to technical precision, to minimize maternal and fetal complications.

 3